try2catch/dataframe_columns_reshuffiling/README.md

 # Header Checker

-This is a Python script that checks if a given list of headers is valid for a CSV file.
-It checks if the headers match the indexes given in the list of dictionaries.
-If the indexes are valid, it creates a new CSV file with the specified headers.
+This is a Python script to reorder the headers as per the given order.

 ## Prerequisites